We talk about hoofed spiders with the founder of Outlier clothing

 Google and Levi’s ‘connected’ jacket that lets you answer calls, use maps and more is going on sale

 Outlier’s founder Abe Burmeister is a designer who joined the world of clothing manufacturing over five years ago.
-His clothing – creating with cutting edge fabrics – is touted as high-tech and very chic but what frustrates Burmeister is how slowly the clothing industry is moving.
+His clothing – created with cutting edge fabrics – is touted as high-tech and very chic, but what frustrates Burmeister is how slowly the clothing industry is moving.

 His latest creation, a rolltop knapsack, uses a unique material to create one of the lightest and strongest backpacks available.
 The fact that Burmeister is even using this material – a “nonwoven composite of Dyneema brand ultra high molecular weight polyethylene (UHMWPE)” – is odd in an industry that hasn’t changed much in the past 100 years.